Aligned with ISO 31000

 Set goal spans

 Define target + threshold for every strategic goal.
+This makes risk appetite explicit and drift detectable.

 2